jaziel/spring-rest-jpa/README.md

 # spring-rest-jpa

 Demo application using Spring, rest and JPA.
 Added support to shared cache (ehcache + terracotta).
+The Dockerfile-terracotta will build a basic container for terracotta ( remember to expose 9510 and 9540).

-TODO: Will upload the scripts to create the docker image with the terracotta cluster service and add the failsafe if terracotta server is offiline.
+TODO: Add the failsafe if terracotta server is offiline.